Traditional Two-Factor Authentication vs. Beyond Identity’s Passwordless Authentication

 Check out How Your MFA Can Be Hacked (With Examples) for a deeper dive into some of how traditional 2FA/MFA is vulnerable to attack.

 Our passwordless authentication fully eliminates the password.
 It does not hide the password behind another factor.
 Thus, there are no password databases for attackers to steal, and logins don’t rely on shared secrets of any kind.
-This approach stops credential stuffing and other password-based attacks in their tracks.
+This approach stops credential stuffing, rainbow table attacks, and other password-based attacks in their tracks.

 The most secure solutions rely on asymmetric cryptography for fundamentally secure authentication, rather than “symmetric,” shared secrets, like passwords, which are fundamentally insecure because they must be stored and known by both parties.